malkantr/py-bootcamp/README.md

 - Day 23 - Intermediate - The Turtle Crossing Capstone Project
 - Day 24 - Intermediate - Files, Directories and Paths
 - Day 25 - Intermediate - Working with CSV Data and the Pandas Library
+- Day 26 - Intermediate - List Comprehension and the NATO Alphabet